 No, you don’t have to use stale bread to make croutons, although this is the perfect way to use up stale, dry bread before it goes bad.

-To best cut the either type of bread, use a serrated knife, sawing back and forth.
+The best way to cut either type of bread is to use a serrated knife, sawing back and forth.

 The Easiest Way to Make Croutons in the Oven